 A petty misdemeanor is not considered a crime in Minnesota.
 It is considered a violation in which you could be fined up to $300, but cannot be sentenced to jail for.
 Examples include speeding tickets or possession of a small amount of marijuana.
 Individuals should be aware that paying the fine is considered an admission to the crime as stated on the ticket.
 If you are worried about the collateral consequences you may face if you pay the fine you should contact our office to discuss your situation.

 A misdemeanor is a crime in which you could be punished by up to 90 days in jail, a $1,000 fine, or both.
 Probation is usually limited to 1-2 years except in assault cases.
 Examples include a first time DWI under 0.16 or 5th Degree Assault.

 A gross misdemeanor is a crime in which you could be punished by up to 1 year in jail, a $3,000 fine, or both.
 Probation is usually 3-6 years depending on the crime.
 Examples include a second DWI or Theft of property or services valued between $500 – $1,000.

 A felony is a crime in which you could be punished by more than one year in jail.
 The amount of the fine that can be imposed can vary along with the amount of probation you could face.
 Examples of felonies include most drug and sex offenses.

 If you were convicted of a crime, placed on probation and now face allegations that you failed to meet the conditions of your probation, you could face serving the jail time that you were originally sentenced to.
-At Amundson & Johnson, we have experience in defending probation violations and can help you fight yours.
+At Amundson, Johnson, and Schrader, P.A. we have experience in defending probation violations and can help you fight yours.